 To quote the late, great Dr. W. Edwards Deming, arguably the world’s most famous quality management consultant, “If you can’t describe what you are doing as a process, you don’t know what you are doing.”
 What a great quote, because there is so much truth to it.

-- Continually reduce our mortgage debt by using prepayment privileges every month.
+- Continually reduce our mortgage debt by using prepayment privileges.

-- Use our line of credit only when necessary for major home renovations or emergencies.
+- Use our line of credit only when necessary for major home renovations.

 - Save and invest at least 10% of our net income every year.

-- Always be on the lookout for ways to cut back on everyday expenses.
+- Always be on the lookout for ways to cut back on everyday expenses such as heat, hydro and cable bills.

 - Avoid carrying any credit card debt in any month.